deta/space-docs/README.md

 yarn run dev
 ```

+> Note: you might get some error messages mentioning `ALGOLIA` and the `ThemeToggle.svelte` components.
+You can safely ignore these errors and the setup should still work.

 ## Available Commands

 All commands are run from the root of the project, from a terminal: